 Usually, if you’re not worried, they’ll start to realize that everything’s fine.

 Depression can affect greyhounds quite severely.
 It can be caused by a few things, including loneliness, stress, or a change in their environment – moving to a new house, for example.

-The symptoms of depression are lethargy, loss of appetite, lack of energy (more than usual), and a loss of interest in toys.
+The symptoms of depression are lethargy, loss of appetite, lack of energy, and a loss of interest in toys.
 You might even notice them sleeping more often away from you and keeping themselves to themselves.

 Usually, the effects are temporary, but seeking help from a dog behavioral therapist would be a good idea if you do get worried.

 As we said, greyhounds can be clingy.
-This also means that they get pretty jealous if your attention is directed elsewhere, and they’ve even been known to sulk.
+This means that they get jealous if your attention is directed elsewhere, and they’ve even been known to sulk.

 The effects will be temporary; they’re just being respectful and giving you some space.
 You must never take out your stress or frustration on your greyhound.

 Shouting at your dog will only upset and confuse them and may damage your relationship.